chrisb13/mkmov/docs/usage.rst

 We have tried to make this program as easy to install and use as possible.
 Interface is by command line and everything is done in one line!

-A 2d movie (usage [T1]) is a good place to start, some of the options are the same across functions.
+A 2d movie (usage [T1]) is a good place to start, some of the options are the same across functions...

 Basic usage, to make a 2d movie from a netCDF file is as follows:
 ::